xiekw2010/async-ware/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![License][license-image]][license-url]

-A class for easily writing js middlewares with variadic arguments
+The programming idea(🧅 onion model) of koa middleware is great, it can be applied to more situations.

-## Features
+We need one class to include that all, so here comes this lib

-- [x] support async/await function
+- ✅ use it in one class(no need to include koa), see code example below
-- [x] variadic arguments for the whole running
+- ✅ variadic arguments for the whole running
-- [x] catch the error by `ware.run()` 's promise
+- ✅ catch the error by `ware.run()` 's promise

 ## How to use